No Mercy (2016): Storylines

-The card consisted of eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the SmackDown brand.
-Storylines were produced on WWE's weekly television show SmackDown Live.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.

 At SummerSlam, AJ Styles defeated John Cena.
 Styles went on to win the WWE World Championship at Backlash, when he defeated Dean Ambrose after a low blow and a Styles Clash.
 Two days later on SmackDown, Cena demanded a rematch against Styles in an attempt to become a 16-time world champion, equaling the record set by Ric Flair, while Ambrose invoked his rematch clause against Styles.
 SmackDown Commissioner Shane McMahon scheduled a triple threat match between Styles, Cena, and Ambrose for the title at No Mercy.
-Later that night, Ambrose and Cena defeated Styles and Intercontinental Champion The Miz.
-Afterwards, Ambrose attacked Cena with Dirty Deeds.
-The following week, Ambrose defeated Cena with a roll-up.
-After the match, Styles attacked Cena and Ambrose, which prompted SmackDown General Manager Daniel Bryan to schedule Styles to defend his title against Ambrose the following week on SmackDown, after which, Ambrose attacked Styles with Dirty Deeds.
-On the September 27 episode of SmackDown, after a distraction from Cena, Styles retained the title against Ambrose.
-After the match, Cena attacked Ambrose and Styles each with an Attitude Adjustment.
 On October 9, the day of the event, WWE announced that, due to No Mercy airing simultaneously with the second United States presidential debate, the world championship triple threat match would begin the pay-per-view portion of the event.

 At Backlash, Becky Lynch defeated Alexa Bliss, Carmella, Naomi, Natalya, and Nikki Bella in a six-pack elimination challenge to become the inaugural SmackDown Women's Champion.
-On the September 13 episode of SmackDown, Alexa won a fatal five-way match by defeating Carmella, Nikki Bella, Natalya, and Naomi to receive a title opportunity against Lynch at No Mercy.
-The following week, Alexa attacked Becky during their contract signing.
-On October 8, it was revealed by the Wrestling Observer Newsletter that Becky Lynch would not compete at No Mercy due to an out-of-ring injury.
+On the September 13 episode of SmackDown, Bliss won a fatal five-way match by defeating Carmella, Bella, Natalya, and Naomi to receive a title opportunity against Lynch at No Mercy.
+The following week, Bliss attacked Lynch during their contract signing.
+On October 8, it was revealed by the Wrestling Observer Newsletter that Lynch would not compete at No Mercy due to an out-of-ring injury.